-Gresham House Energy Storage Fund plc (GRID) House Renewable Energy VCT 2 (VCTs), formerly GRID invests in a portfolio of utility-scale the Hazel Renewable Energy VCTs.
-These VCTs were launched in 2010 to capitalise on operational ESS located in Great Britain, servicing the National Grid with a stable electricity supply and addressing the intermittency challenges of renewables.
+GRID invests in a portfolio of utility-scale operational ESS located in Great Britain, servicing the National Grid with a stable electricity supply and addressing the intermittency challenges of renewables.
 Following on from the successful £100 million launch and IPO in November 2018, a further £107 million was raised by GRID in 2019, making it the largest fund of its kind in the UK.
-It targets a NAV total return of 8.0% per annum (net of all fund expenses and before leverage) with a minimum target dividend payment of 7.0p(4.5p assets generate stable and predictable cash in its first financial year).
+It targets a NAV total return of 8.0% per annum (net of all fund expenses and before leverage) with a minimum target dividend payment of 7.0p1(4.5p assets generate stable and predictable cash in its first financial year).